allenporter/ical/README.md

 support everything exhaustively, however, the simplicity of the implementation makes it easy to do so.

+See [documentation](https://allenporter.github.io/ical/) for full quickstart and API reference.

 # Quickstart

 The example below creates a Calendar, then adds an all day event to